Doctoral Studies

 Supervisor: I. Bossis

-PhD Thesis: “CowficieNcy: Improving nitrogen use efficiency of dairy cattle.”
+Thesis: “CowficieNcy: Improving nitrogen use efficiency of dairy cattle.”

 Laboratory: Nutritional Physiology & Feeding